 Colombia is throwing off its negative reputation with a cultural and artistic renaissance to match any of its South American neighbours.
 Nowhere is this more evident than in the street art which adorns Bogotá’s walls.
 With incredibly relaxed laws involving graffitti, the city is becoming a hot bed of global talent with home-grown and world renowned artists congregating here to practice their art.
 Not only will you be able to admire the creativity of the capital’s graffiti artists, you will be able to roll up your sleeves and create your very own masterpiece!

 After a short coffee break, you will make your way to Ricardo Corazon de Papel, a book binding workshop.
 It was given its name by the beloved Colombian author Gabriel Garcia Marquez, after its owner and passionate, dedicated book maker – Ricardo.
 All the books are made entirely by hand combining time honoured techniques and modern materials including funky fabrics and unconventional textiles for the book covers.
 During your visit you learn how books are bound by hand and get to try sewing a binding.
-(B)
+(B,L)

 Day 3 - Special Access Art Tour